Multilingual Vision-Language Models, A Survey: Multilingual Vision-Language Models

 \subsection{General Trends and Observations}

-Our survey covers 29 multilingual vision-language models spanning from 2020 to 2025, revealing several evolutionary patterns in the field.
-Architecturally, we observe a clear progression from encoder-based models (13 models) to decoder-only architectures (13 models), with fewer encoder-decoder (2 models).
-This shift mirrors broader trends in NLP, where autoregressive generation has demonstrated better scalability and flexibility.
+Our survey covers 33 multilingual vision-language models spanning from 2020 to 2025, revealing several evolutionary patterns in the field.
+Architecturally, we observe a clear progression from encoder-based models (16 models) to decoder-only architectures (14 models), with fewer encoder-decoder (3 models).
+This shift mirrors broader trends in NLP.

 Parameter scales have increased dramatically over this period.
-Early encoder models typically contained 100--400 million parameters, while recent decoder-only models span from 1 billion to 2 trillion parameters in the case of mixture-of-expert LLaMA 4.
+Early encoder models typically contained 100-–400 million parameters, while recent decoder-only models span from 1 billion to 2 trillion parameters in the case of the mixture-of-expert LLaMA 4.